Plan of garden - design plays with idea of inverted space

 Bird's eye view of courtyard - yew hedges create 'window shadows' and water features sit in old fireplaces

-Secret courtyard garden, Hampshire
+Secret office garden, Hampshire

 Within Grade II Listed buildings Sally Bower Landscape Design, in collaboration with Carolyn Willitts Studio, designed this secret courtyard garden for visitors and staff.
 The garden replaces an extension formerly used as an officers’ mess.